twknab/gear_list_MEVN/README.md

 - Gear Item
 - Gear Item Completion

-### Note About Gear Items/Gear List Deletion

-If we add a friends feature, it's important that Friends cannot delete one another's gear items or gear lists if being shared.
-A friend should be able to delete a gear item, or delete a shared list from their view.
-But this should not delete the owner's (creator's) list or gear item.

 ### Wishlist Features (may require addt'l creation of models)

 - Remove a Gear Item from a Gear List Via Gear List View
 - Public Share Link
 - Sharing of Gear Lists (Add a Friend)
+  - > NOTE: If we add a friends feature, it's important that Friends cannot delete one another's gear items or gear lists if being shared.
+A friend should be able to delete a gear item, or delete a shared list from their view.
+But this should not delete the owner's (creator's) list or gear item.
 - Password Reset
 - User Profile & Edit Profile
 - Unit conversion options for Gear Item and Gear List Weight (currently Oz but could support g/Kg)